navoday01/ResNet5M-CIFAR10/README.md

 # ResNet5M-CIFAR10

+## About Project

+##

 ## Acknowledgement

-We would like to express our thanks to the people who's discussion helped us through the project.
-We are grateful to Prof. Siddharth Garg, Prof. Arsalan Mosenia and the teaching assistant Ezgi Ozyilkan for their nonstop support.
-Lastly, we would like to extend our special thanks to the teaching team for giving us this opportunity to work on these assignments and projects.
-They were extremely helpful and pertinent to understanding the concepts.
+We would like to thank everyone whose comments and suggestions helped us with the project.
+We appreciate the constant assistance of Professors Chinmay Hegde, Arsalan Mosenia, and the teaching assistant Teal Witter.
+Last but not least, we would like to express our sincere gratitude to the teaching staff for providing us with the chance to complete these tasks and projects.
+They were highly beneficial and relevant to comprehending the ideas.